Vietnam is one of the greatest countries in the world.

 Hoi An: Just 45 minutes southwards on that bus we were advised about, we reached our next stop.
-We split our time here: three nights a short cycle from lovely Cua Dai beach at this contemporary hotel with a pool overlooking the Co Co river (we paid $31 per night), and two nights in the Ancient Town at this snazzy spot where we paid $22 per night.
+We split our time here: three nights a short cycle from lovely Cua Dai beach at this contemporary hotel with a pool overlooking the Co Co river (we paid $40 per night).

 Can Tho (Mekong Delta): We were here for just one night, and up very early for a Mekong Delta boat ride the following day.
 So we opted for a lower end of the price bracket option.
 And we couldn’t find fault with this virtually riverside boutique hostel, where we paid just $20 per night.